 - Writes, adds, subtracts, multiplies, compares, and rounds decimals.

-- Solves division equations that include remainders and divides numbers that have up to 4 digits by numbers that have up to 2 digits.
+- Solves division equations that include remainders and divides numbers that have up to four digits by numbers that have up to two digits.

 - Adds, subtracts, multiplies, and divides fractions with different denominators.

 - Plots fractions in the correct order on a line graph.

 - Solves word problems that measure distance, time, size, money, area, perimeter, and volume; uses whole numbers, fractions, and decimals.

 - Estimates and predicts answers to word problems and equations based on knowledgeable guesses.

 - Understands the relationship between different units of measurement and can convert one unit to another (for example, centimeters to inches).

 - Plots coordinates on graphs and compares their distance and positions.